gscanlon21/a-workout-a-day/Web/wwwroot/images/variation/animated/README.md

 - Try to find a video that is not extreme slo-mo.
 - Try to find a video where the whole subject is in frame.
 - Try to find a video where the subject's face is visible.
+- Try to find a video with an isolated background.
+Use the search term 'isolated'.
 - Try to find a video with little background movement.
 Only the subject should be moving.
-- Try to find a video with few items in the background.
-Prefer something simple such as a wall.

 ### Converting a .mov video to a .webp animated image